 To sum up, any building design needs to subject to testing before, during and most definitely after construction.
 Fire retardant materials, chemical tested materials, compliance with the existing fire regulations, smart design, access to all fire escapes, compliant building contractors, sprinkler systems and alarms…

 Frankly, it can be hard to summarise everything which can ignite a fire.
 But at least you are now replenished and awake to the issues and factors involved.

 So much of this is easiest to deliver when the building is first constructed.
 There will no doubt be many changes due to the tragic events in London recently, but consider how easy these issues are to fix retrospectively.

 But remember this: It is down to everyone on all sides to ensure that fire safety is paramount.
-Now you have read this article, it should have made you aware of what you need to do to provide yourself with some solace and sense of security in your own home or buildings.
+Now you have read this article, it should have made you aware of what you need to do to fireproof buildings and so provide yourself with a sense of security in your own home or buildings.
 After all, you’re in them all the time.